Types of Lifts

 1. Passenger Lifts

 Of all the types of lifts available, the passenger lift is probably the first that comes to mind.
 Its basic function is to transport users from one floor to another safely, and efficiently.
 Passenger lifts come in different sizes, though.
 In a busy environment a passenger cabin may be required to carry up to 45 people.
 For smaller buildings, a capacity of 4 people would be more appropriate.

 - Maintenance.
 Installing a lift means that you take responsibility for the safety of passengers.
 All lifts are subject to LOLER regulations, and require regular maintenance and servicing.

 - Refurbishment.
 If you already have a legacy lift, you may not need to install a new one.
 Tower Lifts can modernise, or refurbish your lift.
 This means that we improve the performance and guarantee the safety of the system.

 2. Goods Lifts

 These are the workhorse lifts, designed to carry anything from a plate of food, to heavy machinery.
 The goods lift comes in a range of applications:

 - Dumbwaiter.
 This is a small, cabinet size lift which was originally created to carry food from kitchens up to dining rooms.
-Dumbwaiter lifts were used in country houses, hotels and commercial dining rooms.
-They remain popular in restaurants, but have extended their scope to food halls, conference centres, shoe shops, opticians and residential homes.
+They were used in country houses, hotels and commercial dining rooms.
+They remain popular in restaurants, but they’re also used in food halls, conference centres, shoe shops, opticians, and residential homes.